MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/running-data-f1/index.md

 * **Other**: Chefs, personal trainers,  web and media relations etc.

 {{< notice note >}}
-More and more teams also employs data competencies such as *Data Scientist*, *Data Engineers*, *Analytics Engineers* to make the teams more successful in wind tunnel similations for aerodynamics, making sense of waste amounts of IoT data and even improving the team strategies.
+More and more teams also employs data competencies such as *Data Scientist*, *Data Engineers*, *Analytics Engineers* to make the teams more successful in wind tunnel similations for aerodynamics, making sense of waste amounts of IoT data and even improving the teams strategies.
 {{< /notice >}}

 ### Activities during a "normal" race week